isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 which makes functions less expensive to repeatedly sample, by caching their results somewhere convenient.

-This is the true nature of dynamic programming---as a technique, it is nothing more than thinking about problems inductively, and memoizing that induction.
+This is the true nature of dynamic programming---as a technique.
+It is nothing more than thinking about problems inductively, and memoizing that induction.
 By virtue of being the sort of person who would read this book, you are clearly already capable of thinking compositionally, and so all we have left is to